Sept. 5, 2021

 Timeline collage above is for informational purposes only.

 John Deere is the best-selling tractor in the United States.
 Although exact market share statistics are not available, it is estimated John Deere has about 65% of the high-horsepower tractor market.

 Deere & Company is a publicly-traded company on the New York Stock Exchange under the stock ticker "DE."
 Deere & Company is among the largest machinery stocks in the world, with a market capitalization of $108 billion as of September 2021.

 The largest shareholders in Deere & Company are institutional investors.
 Bill Gate's investment Company, Cascade Investment, owns 10% of Deere & Company.
 Cascade Investment's Alan C. Heuberger sits on Deere & Company's Board of Directors.

 The Deere family no longer owns a controlling stake in Deere & Company.
 Five generations of the Deere family have participated in the Company's leadership roles since its founding.
 Today, the CEO and Board of Directors are not related to the Deere family.

 Farming is a critical industry since we all need to eat.
 Farming productivity has a direct impact on the economic well-being of all countries - economies can only produce cars, airplanes, mobile phones, etc if the population is fed and healthy.
 The other industries collapse quickly without an adequate food supply.

 John Deere's innovation over the years has led to better farm equipment, which directly improves the overall well-being of the global economy.
-It is estimated that over the past 20 years over one billion people have been lifted out of poverty.
+It is estimated that during the past 20 years, over one billion people have been lifted out of poverty.
 Farming productivity improvements have been a major contributor to this trend.
 With this logic, John Deere has played an instrumental role in reducing global poverty.

 Takeaway: Farm productivity increases every year driven by better equipment and technology